Overview of the Professional Education Unit (MAT and MEd)

-- Foreign Languages: Spanish, French, German, Italian, Chinese, Japanese, Russian, and Arabic
+- Foreign Languages: Spanish, French, German, and Chinese

-Courses cover professional and pedagogical topics, grouped as introductory, student-specific, instruction-specific, and direct practice in teaching with a mentor teacher in a 16-week full internship.
+Courses cover professional and pedagogical topics, grouped as introductory, student-specific, instruction-specific, and direct practice in teaching with a mentor teacher during a full-time student teaching internship lasting 80 in-school days.
 Focus is on producing teacher candidates who can demonstrate research-based and practice-validated strategies for teaching and learning, teach subject matter to a diverse student body, analyze and improve their practice for improving student learning, and integrate technology and global perspectives for student and professional growth.
 Consistent with UMUC's teaching model, MAT faculty members are expert practitioners with specializations in the areas they teach.

 Link to more MAT information